Gradient Docs

 Workflow and job-level inputs can be of type: dataset (a persistent, versioned collection of data), string (e.g., a generated value or ID that may be output from another job) or volume (a temporary workspace mounted onto a job's container).

 Note: datasets must be defined in advance of being referenced in a workflow.
-See Create Datasets for the Workflow for more information.
+See for more information.

 jobs